 Otso Harju from Asian Studies was given a SASNET Travel Grant for the fieldwork for his MSc thesis.The work took place in New Delhi in the spring of 2016.
 During his fieldwork in the Indian capital, Harju interviewed ten young middle-class feminist women about their views on domestic workers, housework and gendered everyday expectations.
-His thesis “Women and Maids – Perceptions of domestic workers, housework and class among young, progressive, middle- to upper-class women in Delhi” was given the highest grade and will be published as a working paper by the Center for Asian Studies at Lund University in 2017.
+His thesis “Women and Maids – Perceptions of domestic workers, housework and class among young, progressive, middle- to upper-class women in Delhi” was given the highest grade and was published as a working paper by the Center for Asian Studies at Lund University in 2017.
+Read the full paper as a pdf: otsoharjuwomenandmaids.pdf

 Sanchari De's application was regarding a project on the connection on social media and social movements against the backdrop of the Shahbag movement in Bangladesh.